csound-flossmanual/csound-floss/book/02-a-howto-overview.md

 ### Audio devices

+- Do I have to handle audio via Csound when I use a frontend?
 - What is an Audio Module in Csound?
 - Which Audio Modules are available?
 - What is the best choice for selecting an audio module?
+- How can I select an audio module?
 - How can I connect Csound to a certain audio card?
+  - Output
+  - Input
+  - Output and Input

 ### Realtime audio settings

 - How can I synchronize the sample rate in Csound and in my audio card?
-- How can I set the buffer size?
+- How can I set the audio buffer size?
-- Which ksmsps should I use?
+- Which ksmps should I use?
+- Can I give realtime audio the priority over other processes in Csound?

 ### Realtime audio issues and errors